 I am currently a Game Design and Development major at the Rochester Institute of Technology, but I have been designing and developing games for much longer than that.

-Video Games - Complete or Semi-Complete
+Video Games - Complete, WIP, or proof-of-concept

 Color BlindHelp Dr. Chroma repair the Chroma Force.
 Winner of BrickHack II Best Design.